Dimension counts for singular rational curves via semigroups: Introduction

 \subsection{Acknowledgements}

-We would like to thank Maksym Fedorchuk, Joe Harris, Steve Kleiman, Karl-Otto St\"ohr, Fernando Torres, and Filippo Viviani for illuminating conversations, as well as the mathematics department at UFMG for making this collaboration possible.
-The first and third authors are partially supported by CNPq grant numbers 309211/2015-8 and 306914/2015-8, respectively.
+We would like to thank Maksym Fedorchuk, Joe Harris, Nathan Ilten, Steve Kleiman, Karl-Otto St\"ohr, Fernando Torres, and Filippo Viviani for illuminating conversations, as well as the mathematics department at UFMG for making this collaboration possible.
+Special thanks are due to Nicola Maugeri and Giuseppe Zito, who produced the first counterexample to what previously was our ``$(n-2)g$ conjecture".The first and third authors were partially supported by CNPq grant numbers 309211/2015-8 and 306914/2015-8, respectively.
 The second author is supported by FAPEMIG.